 Not quite what you’re looking for?
 Click here to browse other options in Skye!

 Despite its modern amenities and proximity to mainland Scotland, the Isle of Skye is a mystical place where fairies roam and time stands still.
-If you’re lucky enough to spend 2 or 3 days in the Isle of Skye, whatever you do and see, it’s sure to be an unforgettable adventure.
+If you’re lucky enough to spend 2 or 3 days travelling around the Isle of Skye, whatever you do and see, it’s sure to be an unforgettable adventure.